UnkwUsr/vk-tg-suckling-user-bot/README.md

 This is one-way bridge for chat messages from vkontakte to telegram (hence "suckling", it sucks (messages) from vk, and only this way).

+You can make multiple different chat bridges, selecting from which vk chat to take messages and to which telegram chat bridge them.

 This is user bot, meaning that it uses user auth token.
 I don't know if it works with group tokens because I don't have one, but probably it should works too.